How to Break a Weight Loss Plateau

-Weight loss plateaus can be a frustrating but a normal part of a weight loss journey.
-The good news is plateaus can be broken with some key adjustments to environmental factors.
-Plateaus can happen anytime, depending on several factors, but research has shown plateaus can be common around 6 months and/or a year or two after initial start of weight loss.
+Weight loss plateaus can be a frustrating but normal part of a weight loss journey.
+The good news is plateauing can be broken with some key adjustments to environmental factors.
+Plateaus can happen anytime, depending on several factors, but research has shown plateaus can be common around 6 months and/or a year or two after the initial start of weight loss.

 As weight loss continues, the loss of muscle mass and body size will lower metabolic rate.
 This can be a main reason for a plateau.
 When this happens, a tweak in diet, such as cutting back portions or increasing protein, can help shift from a plateau.

 Tracking food or calorie intake can also help get back on track with appropriate energy and macronutrient levels.
 Along the same line, maintaining and building muscle mass through strength training or varying exercises can also help combat this decline in metabolic rate with weight loss.